Choosing Diocesan Bishops in the Church of England

 The operation of the Crown Appointments Commission, now renamed the Crown Nominations Commission, is being revised.
 A Review Group published a report in mid-2001.
 This was debated in General Synod in July 2001, and my report of the debate is at the end of this article.
 By November 2003 some of the changes had been introduced, and the main ones are included below.
 Further changes remain to be made, and will be added when they come into effect.

 Another major change is the Prime Minister's decision in 2007 to always accept the CNC's first choice.

-There is an official Briefing for members of Vacancy in See Committees prepared by the the Archbishops’ Secretary for Appointments and dated November 2009 with updates in March 2012, July 2013 and December 2013.
+There is an official Briefing for members of Vacancy in See Committees prepared by the the Archbishops’ Secretary for Appointments in November 2009.
+It was last updated in May 2017.